ullmark/grunt-ucss/README.md

 Type: `Object`
 Default value: `null`

 Let's you specify authentication to use.
-See [ucss documentation](https://github.com/operasoftware/ucss#logging-in) for more details
+See [ucss auth documentation](https://github.com/operasoftware/ucss#logging-in) for more details

 #### html